JS-Koning/compphys_project_1/journal.md

     - Cleaning up old/unused code

 4. Things that went right
-    - Work ethic.
     - Fixed kinetic energy as was advised in the feedback from Week 3.
+        - Bug was not present in kinetic energy
-    - Improved velocity initialization so negative values are also used
+    - Fixed velocity initialization so negative values are also used
-    - Improved velocity initialization so it is temperature dependant
+    - Fixed initialization so now it is temperature dependant
-    - Improved velocity initialization so the expected mean (from MB-distibution) also works in higher dimensions
+    - Fixed velocity initialization so the expected mean (from MB-distibution) also works in higher dimensions
     - Improved velocity initialization so the final mean over all particles is 0 to avoid 'drift velocity'.

 5. Things that went wrong
-    - We did not understand the rescaling of temperature (yet) to implement it properly...
+    - We did not understand the rescaling of temperature (yet!) to implement this properly...
+        - Lack of understanding is most probable due to time constraints.
+        - Due to multiple deadlines, and an exam coming up for both of us next Tuesday we could not put enough time in the project as we wanted to.
+        - However, due to a course ending next Tuesday we have the ability to make this project our full priority for next week.

 6. Review (w.r.t) original plan
     - No original plan was created, except meeting milestones.
-    - Maybe for next time a better plan should be created so all milestones are properly met.
+    - For next week, due to increased load of missed milestones for this week we do need to set internal deadlines and make plans.

 7. Figures and plots